dimassores/cbandits/README.md

 ## Reference

+This project is built upon the theoretical framework and algorithms proposed in the following academic paper:

-Cayci, S., Eryilmaz, A. &amp; Srikant, R..
-(2020).
-Budget-Constrained Bandits over General Cost and Reward Distributions. <i>Proceedings of the Twenty Third International Conference on Artificial Intelligence and Statistics</i>, in <i>Proceedings of Machine Learning Research</i> 108:4388-4398 Available from https://proceedings.mlr.press/v108/cayci20a.html.
+* Caycі, S., Eryilmaz, A., & Srikant, R. (2020). **Budget-Constrained Bandits over General Cost and Reward Distributions**. *Proceedings of the 23rd International Conference on Artificial Intelligence and Statistics (AISTATS) 2020*, Palermo, Italy.
+PMLR: Volume 108.